RarelyCharlie/rarelycharlie.github.io/_listen/listen50.md

 Listener: *“She's not consistent, and you don't understand her.”*
 {: .conv}

-It's also OK to think of these chats as going beyond what's acceptable to you personally, and to end the chat.
-The decision is yours.

 The 7 Cups system may interfere with some conversations about sexual matters by blocking messages.
 You might have to reassure members that it's OK to continue chatting.
 You can use deliberate misspellings to get around the system's sexual hangups.